-The survey area D00146 consists of a large number of islands, islets and many kelp covered submerged rocks close to the coast.
-Heavy kelp is present throughout the survey area.
+The survey area D00144 consists of a large number of islands, islets and many kelp covered submerged rocks close to the coast.
+Heavy kelp is present throughout the survey area, especially along the Baker Island coastline.
 As a result of periods of poor water clarity and glassy seas experienced during lidar data acquisition, and the presence of expansive kelp beds, several areas across the sheet have poor seabed coverage.
 This is reflected by gaps in the BASE Surface rendered as part of the survey deliverables.